-- · the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - · the clinical development plans we establish for these product candidates; - the timelines of our clinical trials and the overall costs to finish the clinical trials due to the COVID-19 pandemic; - · the number and characteristics of product candidates that we develop; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration, or FDA, and other comparable foreign regulatory authorities; - whether we enter into any collaboration agreements and the terms of any such agreements;
+- the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the clinical development plans we establish for these product candidates; - the timelines of our clinical trials and the overall costs to conduct and complete the clinical trials, which may be impacted by the COVID-19 pandemic; - the number and characteristics of product candidates that we develop; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration, or FDA, and other comparable foreign regulatory authorities; - whether we enter into any collaboration agreements and the terms of any such agreements; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights;

-- the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - · the effect of competing technological and market developments; - · the cost and timing of completion of commercial-scale outsourced manufacturing activities; and - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.
+- the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates: - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the cost of operating as a public company.